sbhavani/dgx-spark-playbooks/nvidia/open-webui/sync.md

 docker ps
 ```

-If you see a permission denied error (something like permission denied while trying to connect to the Docker daemon socket), add your user to the docker group so that you don't need to run the command with sudo .
+If you see a permission denied error (something like permission denied while trying to connect to the Docker daemon socket), add your user to the docker group so that you don't need to run the command with sudo.

 ```bash
 sudo usermod -aG docker $USER